 -

 Experiment with Different Keyboard Layouts: If you're using a standard QWERTY keyboard, experiment with different keyboard layouts to see if one is more comfortable for you.
-Some alternative layouts, such as Dvorak, are designed to reduce finger movement and improve typing speed.
+Some alternative layouts, such as Dvorak, are designed to reduce finger movement and improve typing speed And that's really what it comes down to..

 Practicing Mouse Key Techniques